 All tickets purchased via our payment plan option (available from November 2018) that have been paid in full will be issued between 1st - 10th August 2019.
 Any outstanding balances will be requested and must be paid in full before tickets can be issued.

 Can I pay for my ticket in instalments?

 Are day tickets available?

 Single day tickets are available for the Saturday only.
 Optional camping is included free of charge.

 Can I bring a caravan / campervan?

-Campervans and live in vehicles (including caravans up to 5 metres in length) are permitted on the camp site, however please note that as we are in a remote area we can not provide any amenities for your motor vehicle other than the required space within the camping area.
+Campervans and live in vehicles (including caravans up to 5 metres in length) are permitted.
+Please note that as we are in a remote area we can not provide any amenities for your motor vehicle other than the required space within the camping area.
 Vehicles require a valid permit for the duration of your stay.
-Vehicle passes can be purchased here
+Vehicle passes will be on sale early 2019.

 Is the festival on Holy Island?